Why do Sea Cadets need more help?

 No previous Sea Cadet experience is needed.
 Energy and enthusiasm are the qualities we are looking for.

 My child is a Sea Cadet, is there anything I could do to help?

-Yes definitely and we’d like to hear from you!
-Many of our volunteers have children, nephews and nieces in Sea Cadets, so they can see first hand how it benefits young people.
-Plus volunteering enables you to give something back and spend more time with your child.
-It's enjoyable, gives you more skills and allows you to share these with the next generation.
-Speak to your child’s Commanding Officer to discuss how you might become involved.
+Yes definitely and we'd like to hear from you!
+Many of our volunteers have children, nephews and nieces in Sea Cadets, so they can see first hand how Sea Cadets benefits young people.
+Plus volunteering enables you to give something back, spend more time with your child.
+Volunteering for Sea Cadets is enjoyable, gives you more skills and allows you to share these with the next generation.
+Speak to your child's Commanding Officer to discuss how you might become involved.

 I will only be able to help out on a flexible basis is this OK?